Sayyad (missile)

-Sayyad (صیاد, Hunter) is a serie of solid fuel surface-to-air missiles (SAM) manufactured by Iran.
+Sayyad (صیاد, Hunter) is a series of solid fuel surface-to-air missiles (SAM) manufactured by Iran.

 Sayyad-1

-Sayyad-1 is the Iranian upgraded version of the Chinese HQ-2 SAM, however it differs from the Chinese versions in guidance and control subsystems.
-Sayyad-1 is equipped with an about 200-kilogram warhead and has a speed of about 1,200 meters per second.
-The said missile is very different from the rest of Sayyad family of missiles (Sayyad-2 and the successor missiles are based on US designed RIM-66 Standard missiles).
+Sayyad-1 is an Iranian variant of the Chinese HQ-2 SAM using some domestic components.

 Sayyad-2

 The Sayyad-2 is a canister-launched, reverse engineered version of the RIM-66 Standard Missile (SM-1) naval surface-to-air missile that Iran obtained from the United States before the 1979 revolution.
 It is an upgraded version of the Sayyad-1 system with higher precision, range and defensive power.
 The range of the Sayyad-2 missile is not known.
 Different sources claim various numbers, from 60 km to 120 km.

-After the unveiling ceremony in November 2013, it became clear that the Sayyad-2 missile looks similar to the SM-2 Standard SAM missile but its control fins are similar to the Iranian medium-range TAER-2 SAM missile.
+After the unveiling ceremony in November 2013, it became clear that the Sayyad-2 missile looked similar to the SM-2 Standard SAM missile but its control fins were similar to the Iranian medium-range TAER-2 SAM missile.
 It was also announced that it will have cooperation with the S-200 system via TALASH-2 interface system.
-It is planned that the Sayyad-2 missile will be added to Iranian Moudge-class frigates.
-Iranian defense minister announced that Sayyad-2 covers the medium range and high altitudes and it has a combined guidance system.
+It was planned that the Sayyad-2 missile will be added to Iranian Moudge-class frigates.
+Iranian defense minister announced that Sayyad-2 covered the medium range and high altitudes and had a combined guidance system.

-The launcher of Sayyad-2 missile that consists of 4 canisters in 2*2 configuration is one of the interesting things about this new Iranian surface to air missile because it has so much apparent similarity to American MIM-104 Patriot SAM system launchers.
+The launcher of Sayyad-2 missile which consists of 4 canisters in a 2*2 configuration is one of the interesting things about this new Iranian surface to air missile because it has so much apparent similarity to American MIM-104 Patriot SAM system launchers.

+On 17 May 2024, Sayyad-2 missiles were allegedly spotted with Hezbollah after an airstrike.